Myanmar builds military bases where Rohingya once lived and prayed: Amnesty

 As well as rapid housing and road construction in the area, at least three new security facilities were under construction, the global human rights group said.
 In one case, Rohingya villagers who had remained in Myanmar were forcibly evicted to make way for a base, it said.

-“What we are seeing in Rakhine State is a land grab by the military on a dramatic scale,” Tirana Hassan, Amnesty’s crisis response director, said in a statement.
-“New bases are being erected to house the very same security forces that have committed crimes against humanity against Rohingya.”
+“What we are seeing in Rakhine State is a land grab by the military on a dramatic scale,” Tirana Hassan, Amnesty’s crisis response director, said in a statement.“New bases are being erected to house the very same security forces that have committed crimes against humanity against Rohingya.”

 At least four mosques that had not been wrecked by fire have been destroyed, or had their roofing or other materials removed, since late December, a time when significant conflict was not reported in the area, Amnesty said.